Gemini / AI Search / Singapore Guide

 Your Google Business Profile Is Your Gemini Foundation

 Your Google Business Profile (GBP) is the single most important asset for Gemini visibility.
-Gemini pulls directly from GBP data when answering local and service-based queries.
-A complete, optimised GBP is not optional — it is foundational.
+Gemini pulls directly from GBP data when it answers local and service-based queries.
+A complete, optimised GBP is not optional.
+It is the foundation.

 Step 2: Build Entity Authority

-To rank on Gemini, build entity authority by claiming your Google Knowledge Panel, creating a Wikidata entry, pursuing a Wikipedia article if eligible, ensuring consistent NAP data across all platforms, and earning mentions in authoritative sources that Google already trusts.
+To rank on Gemini, build entity authority.
+Claim your Google Knowledge Panel, create a Wikidata entry, and pursue a Wikipedia article if you're eligible.
+Keep NAP data consistent across all platforms, and earn mentions in trusted sources that Google already relies on.

 2